dmbarbour/glas/docs/GlasDesign.md

 In any case, binary extraction is the primary mechanism to get useful software artifacts out of the Glas system.
 Conveniently, these binaries remain accessible for further processing within the Glas system, such as automated testing.

-## Data Model
+## Graph-Structured Data Model

-Glas data is composed of immutable dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.
-A specific data element is called a value.
-Glas values are acyclic and finite.
-Large values will often share structure via logical copies.

-Dictionaries are a set of `Key:Val` pairs with unique keys.
-Keys may be arbitrary Glas values; symbolic keys would be encoded as short binary strings.
-An empty dictionary `()` serves as a convenient unit value.
-Variant data is typically encoded by singleton dictionaries.
-For example, `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing key `rgb` or `hsl`.

-Glas uses lists for sequential structure: arrays, binaries, deques, stacks, tables, or queues.
-Although lists could be used for tuples, dicts are favored for extensibility.
-To efficiently support a variety of applications with immutable data, Glas systems will generally represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
-Binaries are further optimized via [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).

-Glas natural numbers do not have a hard upper limit, but will usually have a degradation point from a high-performance 'smallnum' to a low-performance 'bignum'.
-Glas is not designed for high-performance numeric computing unless using *Acceleration*.
+Glas data is logically modeled as a closed, non-empty, directed, connected graph with labeled edges.
+Nodes are unlabeled except for a 'start' node, which represents focus.
+Edges are labeled in binary, 1 or 0, and labels are unique per node.
+Cycles are permitted.
+Data is represented in the graph structure.

+Natural numbers can be encoded as a chain of nodes whose edges are labeled in a unary representation (e.g. `1111...0`).
+Textual labels can be encoded as zero-terminated chains of natural numbers.
+A dictionary is encoded by a node with a set of textual labels.
+Labels with a common prefix will share the prefix a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+Variant data can be encoded as a singleton dictionary.

+Glas implementations will heavily optimize representations for natural numbers and textual labels so we can treat these features as performance primitives.

+For sequences, programmers can directly model linked lists, e.g. edge 0 is head, edge 1 is tail.
+Glas implementations could feasibly optimize representation for binary lists, but anything beyond this may require *acceleration*.
+Programmers should model finger-trees to work with very large sequences.

+*Aside:* Originally, I favored a conventional tree-structured data model.
+However, when integrating effects, the tree structure requires too much explicit reference management; the logical graph is too implicit.

 ## Content-Addressed Storage (CAS)

-Glas will support large data structures using content-addressed storage: a subtree may be serialized to disk or network then referenced by secure hash.
-Use of secure hashes simplifies incremental and distributed computing:
+Glas can support large data structures using content-addressed storage: a closed graph can be serialized to disk or network and referenced by secure hash.
+We could encode multiple subgraphs within a binary by also moving the entry point to the reference.
+Logical replication is preserved via [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write).
+Secure hashes simplify incremental and distributed computing:

 * persistent data structures, structure sharing
 * incremental upload and download by hash cache